-The following regulations pertain to (1) students who hold a Doctor of Philosophy (Ph.D.) degree and wish to pursue a second Ph.D. program, or who wish to pursue two Ph.D. programs simultaneously, and (2) students who hold a professional doctoral degree (e.g., M.D., D.O., D.V.M.) and wish to pursue a Ph.D. program, or who wish to pursue a professional doctoral program and another doctoral degree program simultaneously.
+The following regulations pertain to (1) students who hold a Doctor of Philosophy (Ph.D.) degree and wish to pursue a second Ph.D. program, or who wish to pursue two Ph.D. programs simultaneously, and (2) students who hold a professional doctoral degree (e.g., J.D., M.D., D.O., D.V.M.) and wish to pursue a Ph.D. program, or who wish to pursue a professional doctoral program and another doctoral degree program simultaneously.

-- Admission is determined by the respective college(s), department(s), or school(s), within current university guidelines. - A guidance committee composed of a chairperson and at least three additional members is appointed by the unit in which the student is enrolled, and the academic program developed in consultation with the student. - The request for the academic program must be submitted to the Graduate School, within one month following its development by the guidance committee, for review and approval.
-A copy of the guidance committee report must be attached. - 4.
-The Graduate School review includes appropriateness of the guidance committee membership, the academic program, and courses or credits applied to the two programs.
+- Admission is determined by the respective college(s), department(s), or school(s), within current university guidelines. - A guidance committee composed of a chairperson and at least three additional members is appointed by the unit in which the student is enrolled, and the academic program is developed in consultation with the student. - The request for the academic program must be submitted via GradPlan to the Graduate School, within one month following its development by the guidance committee, for review and approval.
+The Ph.D.
+Degree Plan must be complete. - The Graduate School review includes appropriateness of the guidance committee membership, the academic program, and courses or credits applied to the two programs.